Design & Experience

 In the next video, I’ll go over how to set up Google Analytics event tracking in Google Tag Manager.

-If you are having trouble setting up Google Tag Manager or need help with some of the more advanced features please contact us.
+If you are having trouble setting up Google Tag Manger or need help with some of the more advanced features please contact us.

 Get Help with Google Tag Manager